-This presentation of The Frogs forms part of the Athens and Epidaurus festival programme for 2018.
+The Frogs by Aristophanes comes to the stage of the Odeon of Herodes Atticus in Athens for one night only in September.
 Aristophanes attempts a phantasmagorical descent to the underworld.
 Much like Odysseus, he seeks a path to his utopian Ithaca.
 One can only fulfil one’s life by discovering the true meaning of death.
 The polis must come to terms with its own lack of order to gain a more substantial presence.

 The Frogs stand in for humanity, humans are like amphibians, foreign both in land and sea, yet also feeling everywhere at home, ready to sing and dance.
 The carnival symbolises humanity’s struggle to go beyond themselves, to conquer a distinct identity.
-This identity is not expressed in the dramas by the “realist” Euripides; it is expressed in the dramas written by the epic storyteller Aeschylus, the serious and imposing poet.
+This identity is not expressed in the dramas by the “realist” Euripides; it is expressed in the dramas written by the epic storyteller Aeschylus, this serious, imposing poet.